 The Purchase Price of Your First Real Estate Investment

-Its job is to make you money, and spending any more than you need to is a waste!
+Instead, its job is to make you money.
+Spending any more than you need to is a waste.

-But what if I told you that affordable houses appreciate faster, generate more cash flow, and are affected less in an economic downturn?
+But that’s not true.
+Affordable houses appreciate faster, generate more cash flow, and are affected less in an economic downturn.

 Although the equity you own is the same, it’s better to own a whole house in 15 years, than half a house.